rocky-linux/documentation/en/rocky/8/admin_guide/07-file-systems.md

 These files are special because they do not contain data but specify the access mode to communicate with the device.

-They are declined in two modes:
+They are defined in two modes:

 * **block** mode;
 * **character** mode.